That 316L Weld Wire You Certified Might Be 308. Here’s Why That Matters.

 Why This Matters to Your Business

-Using a 308 weld wire on a 316L project isn’t a minor detail—it’s a critical failure waiting to happen.
-The primary difference is Molybdenum content, which gives 316L its superior resistance to pitting corrosion, especially from chlorides.
-A component fabricated with the wrong weld wire has a built-in weak point.
+Using a 308 weld wire on a 316L project is not a minor detail.
+It is a critical failure waiting to happen.
+A component fabricated with the wrong weld wire has a built-in weak point that no amount of visual inspection will reveal.
 For your customer, this could mean:

-• Premature Failure: The component fails in the field long before its expected service life.
+- Premature Failure: The component fails in the field long before its expected service life.
+In a food processing or chemical environment, that failure can mean contamination, unplanned shutdowns, and regulatory exposure.

-• Catastrophic Warranty Claims: The failure leads to costly recalls, repairs, and field service work, directly impacting your bottom line.
+- Catastrophic Warranty Claims: The failure leads to costly recalls, repairs, and field service work, directly impacting your bottom line.
+If the failure is traced to incorrect filler metal, the liability falls on the fabricator who did not verify.

 The Only Solution: A System of Verification